 When you’re allergic to latex, you will likely have symptoms after touching or inhaling products containing natural rubber latex.
 You can have a mild or severe reaction.
 Your reaction would depend on the amount of latex you’re exposed to.
-How would you know if you are already having an allergic reaction caused by exposure to latex?
+How to know if you’re allergic to latex?
 Here are the signs and symptoms you should look out for:

 If any combination of these symptoms occurs, it could be a sign of anaphylaxis which needs immediate medical attention.
 Call your physician or allergist to get emergency treatment.

 Should you want to know if you have a latex allergy, your allergist may order a standard patch test.
 It is a method used to determine whether a specific substance causes allergic inflammation on a person’s skin.
 The doctor’s supervision is highly needed when taking this test because in some cases, patients can have a strong reaction.
 Your allergist may also recommend a blood test.
 This is when blood is drawn from the patient and is tested for allergies.
 Blood tests are more costly compared to other allergy tests and the test results take longer to receive.